 - June 24, 2016: OptML faculty members Katya Scheinberg and Frank E. Curtis, along with Jorge Nocedal (Northwestern University) and Yoshua Bengio (University of Montreal), are organizing a workshop at ICML 2016 on Optimization Methods for the Next Generation of Machine Learning; see the announcement here.
 More details about the workshop can be found under Events or here.

-- June 19, 2016: OptML faculty member Frank E. Curtis, along with Leon Bottou (Facebook AI Research) and Jorge Nocedal (Northwestern University), is giving a tutorial at ICML 2016 on “Stochastic Gradient Methods for Large Scale Machine Learning”; see the announcement here.
+- June 19, 2016: OptML faculty member Frank E. Curtis, along with Leon Bottou (Facebook AI Research) and Jorge Nocedal (Northwestern University), is giving a tutorial at ICML 2016 on “Stochastic Gradient Methods for Large Scale Machine Learning”.
+The announcement can be found here and the presentation slides can be found on our Talks page.

 - March 4, 2016: Members of OptML attended the 10th Annual Machine Learning Symposium at the New York Academy of Sciences (NYAS).
 The symposium involved a competition sponsored by American Express, the winners of which included Wei Guo (overall winner) and Chenxin Ma (honorable mention) from OptML!
 (The 9th Annual Symposium had a similar competition, which was won by Zheng Han, a previous OptML member!)